-The separation of a married couple is often a painful experience for both parties.
+Separation is often difficult for both parties.
 Experience has taught us that it is of crucial importance to make the right choice of lawyer from the outset.
 Many people will benefit from an early assessment of their rights and obligations arising from separation, sometimes even before separation occurs.

 In the majority of cases where a married couple separate an attempt is made in the period between separation and divorce to resolve all child related and financial issues by way of negotiation, collaboration or mediation.
 The principles which are applied to the process are those which would be applied had a court been required to resolve the issues.